AndreasKarasenko/Rapid-Journal-Quality-Check/README.md

     </a>
 </p>

-<b> This is a Chrome extension to display SJR along with the H-Index and CCF score next to Google Scholar search results. </b>
+<b> This is a Firefox port of the Chrome extension by [Dr.Wichmann](https://de.linkedin.com/in/julianwichmann) to display SJR along with the H-Index and CCF score next to Google Scholar search results. </b>
+For the original post see [here](https://de.linkedin.com/posts/julianwichmann_google-scholar-extension-activity-6967463018607611904-nsbm)

 </p> Based on and adapted from CCFrank by WenyanLiu: https://github.com/WenyanLiu/CCFrank4dblp
 </br> Using the public Crossref API: https://api.crossref.org/swagger-ui/index.html